 This new round of grants running from 2019 to 2020 supports projects that mobilise UK and Irish health workers to develop the capacity of health workers in Africa through skills transfer, training, mentoring and other collaborative work.
 The funding is available for projects designed to improve the standards of clinical training (at all education levels), the technical skills of staff, or the efficiency and capacity within healthcare systems.

-Projects will be implemented in four countries in Africa:
+Projects will be implemented in nine countries in Africa: